 On Demand Trainings

 1 Sponsorship: The Global Institute of Forensic Research, Inc is approved by the American Psychological Association, National Board of Certified Counselors, National Association of Alcohol and Drug Abuse Counselors, and Canadian Psychological Association to sponsor continuing education trainings.
 The American Nurses Credentialing Center accepts Continuing Education Credit sponsored by the American Psychological Association.
 The Global Institute of Forensic Research, Inc (provider #1371) is also approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
-ASWB Approval Period: June 8, 2019 – June 8, 2022.
+ACE provider approval period: 6/8/2022-6/8/2025.
 Social workers should contact their regulatory board to determine course approval.
 The Global Institute of Forensic Research, Inc maintains responsibility for this program and its contents.

 2 Refund/Cancellation Policy: If you wish to request a refund on account of technical difficulties, please contact [email protected].